cookieclicker123/Expert-Agent-front-end/README.md

 ## Overview

+This repository is part of a multi-phase project designed to democratize access to complex agent workflows.
+While it implements a sophisticated financial advisory system, its true purpose is educational: to provide engineers and developers with a production-ready framework for understanding and building multi-agent systems.

+### Educational Focus
+- Learn RAG implementation, agent orchestration, and LLM behavior in complex systems
+- Understand how different-sized models perform in agent-based architectures
+- Speed up AI development through practical, working examples
+- Test-driven development approach ensures reliable agent interactions

+### Framework Design
+- Highly generalizable architecture that extends beyond financial applications
+- Configurable components allow easy adaptation to different domains
+- Modular design enables swapping of prompts, agents, and knowledge bases
+- Production-ready patterns demonstrate real-world implementation

-This repository is part of a multi-phase project aimed at building a sophisticated, production-ready financial advisory system using multi-agent architecture.
-This phase introduces a robust front-end interface and several enhancements over the initial setup.
+This phase introduces a robust front-end interface and several enhancements over the initial setup, showcasing how sophisticated AI systems can be built and understood by engineers at any level.
 For the basic setup instructions without the front end, please refer to [Part 1 of this project](https://github.com/cookieclicker123/Expert-Agent).

+The system serves as both a working financial advisor and, more importantly, a template for understanding how to build, test, and deploy complex agent systems.
+By making these patterns accessible, we aim to accelerate AI development at the engineering level, moving beyond proof-of-concepts to production-ready implementations that can be adapted for various business needs.

 ## New Features in Part 2